 Video infographics can be fun to develop and share, and video can drive better results than written content can.
 However, you can’t use video infographics effectively without having a clear understanding of your goals and your target audience.

-First, reflect on who you want to watch your video infographic.
+The first step in learning how to create video infographics is to reflect on who you want to watch your video infographic.
 Whether you reach out to the audience that your brand typically appeals to or you want to connect with a different segment, think through the demographics, interests, and style of your target audience.

 Next, consider your primary reason for creating a video infographic.
 Whether you want to improve brand awareness, establish authority in your industry, drive website traffic, or generate qualified leads, your marketing goals will affect how you develop the video and shape the story.
 Your objectives will also impact the video’s call to action (CTA) and the way you encourage your audience to connect with your brand.